 We are always looking to elevate the Sixth Form experience we provide - investing in the spaces our students use the most is one of the ways this is achieved.
-Since September 2019, students have been welcomed into a newly refurbished Wortley Centre that has been designed to be both collaborative and flexible, reflecting the way students study today.
+Students are welcome into a refurbished Wortley Centre that is designed to be both collaborative and flexible, reflecting the way students' study today.
 The Centre is a place for learning and recreation, where students can be independent and benefit from their own space whilst still being a part of the whole school community.
 Modelled on university facilities, the refurbished building fulfils all our students' needs in a contemporary setting.
 Fully equipped classrooms and separate study spaces, alongside a well-stocked library and resource area, provide an optimum Sixth Form learning environment.
-In between lessons and study time, students are able to socialise with friends in a variety of recreational areas and enjoy a selection of food and drinks in the drinks in the new lvy Café.
+In between lessons and study time, students are able to socialise with friends in a variety of recreational areas and enjoy a selection of food and drinks in the new Ivy Café.